 Going to college on an athletic scholarship is a dream for many high school athletes, particularly if it means studying in and playing for their preferred school.
 However, statistics show that student athletes often find it difficult to receive full scholarships on athletic merits alone.
 Fortunately, alternative scholarships exist that allow students to receive their education while nurturing their athletic talents.

-To learn more, check out the infographic below created by Ohio University’s Online Masters in Coaching program.
+To learn more, check out the infographic below created by Ohio University’s online Masters in Coaching Education program.